bithoven/BidTracker/README.md

 When using the .classpath and .project files to load the project in Eclipse, please make sure you have an Eclipse classpath variable M2_REPO pointing to your Maven local repository.

-- Open command prompt/terminal, go to phome-test/HEAD and run
+- Open command prompt/termina and run
     mvn clean install javadoc:javadoc javadoc:test-javadoc cobertura:cobertura

 - I've however left a ready built target folder so you can see reports about the project: